 The closest approach of the line course to the edges of the arena shall not be less than 15 cm, measured from the center of the line.The minimal curve radius is 7.5 cm.
 Sharp angles may occur, but will not be smaller than 90°.

 D. Interrupted line may occur.

-E. An obstacle may be on the track, which the robot shall avoid.
-If the team considers, they can ask the judge to remove the obstacle but for a time penalty of 13 seconds.
+E. An obstacle (a massive block of oak) may be on the track, which the robot shall avoid.
+If the team considers, they can ask the judge to remove the obstacle but for a time penalty chosen by the jury.

 A. The robot’s maximum dimensions are 30x30 cm and the maximum weight is 3 kg.

 B. The teams that cannot prove the functionality of the robot in the given conditions are disqualified.